 If you’re not sure, check with your IT or do your research – in some cases, it may just be a setting that needs to be turned on.
-Standard email is not encrypted, and therefore does not meet HIPAA requirements.
+Regular email is not encrypted and therefore does not meet HIPAA requirements.
 Statements include Protected Health Information (PHI) which must be transmitted securely in order to comply with HIPAA regulations.

 Once you have made sure your email is encrypted, take the following steps:

 a) Set up your email in Open Dental.